Originate/exosphere/website/tutorial/part_1/03_installation.md

 ### Mac installation

-_Note: Depending on the privileges of `/usr/local/bin` on your system these steps could require root privileges_
+_Note: Depending on the privileges of `/usr/local/bin` on your system some of these steps could require root privileges_

 1. Download the Exosphere binary for your system from the release page referenced above (for most, this is the 64-bit Darwin build).
 2. Assuming our binary downloaded to `~/Downloads/exo-darwin-amd64`, let's move the binary to a suitable location and make sure it's executable.
    * `mv ~/Downloads/exo-darwin-amd64 /usr/local/bin/exo`